masterzad/alexa-youtube-1/README.md

 5. **Important** Set the language to whatever your Echo device is set to.
 If you are not sure, go to the Alexa app, go to Settings, Device Settings, then click on your Echo device, and look under Language.
 If your Echo is set to English (UK), then the skill must be English (UK), other types of English will not work!
 6. Choose "Custom" as your model, and "Provision Your Own" as your method, then click "Create Skill".
 On the template page, choose "Start from scratch".
 7. On the left hand side, click "JSON Editor".
-8. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json, InteractionModel_es.json for French, Italian, German or Spanish)
+8. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/masterzad/Alexa-Youtube/master/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json, InteractionModel_es.json for French, Italian, German or Spanish)
 9. Click "Save Model" at the top.
 10. Click "Interfaces" in the menu on the left, and enable "Audio Player" and "Video App".
 Click "Save Interfaces".
 11. Click "Endpoint" in the menu on the left, and select "AWS Lambda ARN".
 Under "Default Region", put the ARN.
-You can get an ARN by sponsoring me on https://www.patreon.com/alexayoutube, or by clicking the **Sponsor** button at the top of this page.
-(If you would like to test the skill before sponsoring me, put arn:aws:lambda:eu-west-1:175548706300:function:YouTubeTest - but this will only play Gangnam Style.)
+(If you would like to test the skill, put arn:aws:lambda:eu-west-1:175548706300:function:YouTubeTest - but this will only play Gangnam Style.)
 12. Click "Save Endpoints"
 13. Click "Permissions", at the very bottom on the left.
 14. Turn on "Lists Read" and "Lists Write".
 15. Click "Custom" in the menu on the left.
 16. Click "Invocation" in the menu on the left.
-17. If you want to call the skill anything other than "youtube", change it here.
+17. If you want to call the skill anything other than "test player", change it here.
 Click "Save Model" if you change anything.
 18. Click "Build Model".
 This will take a minute, be patient.
 It should tell you if it succeeded.
 19. **Important:** At the top, click "Test".
 Where it says "Test is disabled for this skill", change the dropdown from "Off" to "Development".